-The AXI Ethernet core creates the ports depending on the mode of operation.
-These ports are grouped into interfaces based on the functionality.
+The subsystem ports depend on the mode of operation.
+These ports are grouped into interfaces based on their functionality.
 These interfaces have associated clock and reset ports.
-The details of the interfaces are given in Table 2-25.
+The details of the interfaces are given in Table 2-9.

-Table 2-25: I/O Interfaces
+Table 2-9: I/O Interfaces

-Interface Name Description. s_axi AXI-Lite interface used to configure the AXI Ethernet and TEMAC s_axis_txc AXI Stream Transmit Control s_axis_txd AXI Stream Transmit Data m_axis_rxd AXI Stream Receive Data m_axis_rxs AXI Stream Receive Status s_axis_tx_av AXI Stream AVB Transmit Data.
+Interface Name Description. s_axi AXI-Lite interface used to configure the AXI Ethernet Subsystem.
+In processor mode, this interface maps to the AXI Ethernet buffer which configures the TEMAC.
+In non-processor mode, this interface maps to and directly configures the TEMAC. s_axis_txc AXI Stream Transmit Control s_axis_txd AXI Stream Transmit Data m_axis_rxd AXI Stream Receive Data m_axis_rxs AXI Stream Receive Status s_axis_tx_av AXI Stream AVB Transmit Data.
 This interface is present only in AVB mode. m_axis_rx_av AXI Stream AVB Receive Data.
 This interface is present only in AVB mode. mdio MDIO interface to configure PHY.
 This interface is present in MII, GMII, RGMII and SGMII modes. mii Media Independent Interface.
 This interface is present only in MII mode gmii Gigabit Media Independent Interface.
 This interface is present only in GMII mode. rgmii Reduced Gigabit Media Independent Interface.
 This interface is present only in SGMII mode. sgmii Serial Gigabit Media Independent Interface.
-This interface is present only in SGMII mode. sfp In 1000BaseX mode, this interface connects to the SFP cage.
-This interface is present only in 1000BaseX mode. mgt_clk Differential clock input for the serial transceiver.
-This interface is present only in Shared Logic in Core configuration in SGMII or 1000BaseX modes.
+This interface is present only in SGMII mode. sfp In 1000BASE-X mode, this interface connects to the SFP cage.
+This interface is present only in 1000BASE-X mode. mgt_clk Differential clock input for the serial transceiver.
+This interface is present only in Shared Logic in Subsystem configuration in SGMII or 1000BASE-X modes.

-The details of all the I/O signals that are included in this table and other individual signals are provided in the Table 2-26.
+Details of all the I/O signals that are included in this table and other individual signals are provided in the following sections.